-Measures to be taken should include the following:
+Specific measures to be taken to prevent the above shall include the following:

-- Undertaker's plant, equipment etc. must be free of any mechanical defects, and be well maintained so as to prevent soil or fuel leaks into the river; - Undertaker's plant, equipment etc. must arrive on site free of propagules of any plant species listed on Part (1) of the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations of 2011; - All works will be undertaken in accordance with the following best practice guidelines for working alongside watercourses: - CIRIA Control of Water Pollution from Construction sites Guidance for Consultants and Contactors (2001). - Eastern Regional Fisheries Board Guidance Notes 'Requirements for the Protection of Fisheries Habitat during Construction and Development Works at River Sites' (Eastern Regional Fisheries Board, 2006);

-NRA Guidelines (2006) NRA Guidelines for the Crossing of Watercourses during the Construction of National Road Schemes.
+- The Undertaker shall take special precautions in relation to protection of watercourses.
+Temporary environmental screens shall be erected sufficient to prevent construction debris (paint chips/rust, etc.), abrasive materials, oils, chemicals or other construction materials from entering any watercourse/drain for the duration of the works.
+The Undertaker's method statement should make specific reference to measures for the protection of river quality; - Undertaker's plant, equipment etc. shall be free of any mechanical defects, and be well maintained so as to prevent soil or fuel leaks into the river; - Undertaker's plant, equipment etc. must arrive on site free of propagules of any plant species listed on Part (1) of the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations of 2011; - The Undertaker shall so arrange that the cleaning out of concrete delivery trucks and equipment does not cause run-off to enter any watercourse/drains, etc.; - The Undertaker's method statement should make specific reference to measures for the protection of river water quality, to include measures to ensure no spillage of fuel or cement/lime-based material or any other leakages occur to any drains/water courses for the duration of the works; - All works will be undertaken in accordance with the following best practice guidelines for working alongside watercourses: - CIRIA Control of Water Pollution from Construction sites Guidance for Consultants and Contactors (2001). - Eastern Regional Fisheries Board Guidance Notes 'Requirements for the Protection of Fisheries Habitat during Construction and Development Works at River Sites' (Eastern Regional Fisheries Board, 2006); - NRA Guidelines (2006) NRA Guidelines for the Crossing of Watercourses during the Construction of National Road Schemes.